Aboriginal background

 Partnerships and engagement

-It is imperative that school principals and teachers consult their Local or Regional AECG and/or their local Aboriginal community when implementing the Aboriginal Education Policy.
-The strength, knowledge and diversity of the community should be shared and promoted and a respectful and collaborative relationship maintained.
+It is imperative that school principals and teachers consult with their Local or Regional AECG and/or their local Aboriginal community when implementing the Aboriginal Education Policy.
+The strength, knowledge and diversity of the community should be shared and promoted, and a respectful and collaborative relationship maintained.
 Engaging Aboriginal people in co-decision making should be embedded as a critical element of successful practice.
 Acknowledgement of and consultation with the NSW AECG as the peak community advisory body should be sought when implementing programs for Aboriginal and/or Torres Strait Islander students.

 Schools must ensure that teachers know their Aboriginal and/or Torres Strait Islander students and understand the importance of their identity, culture and extended family members.
 Teachers must build their cultural competence to meet the learning needs of Aboriginal and/or Torres Strait Islander students and ensure educational success and wellbeing as identified in the following professional standards: